exercism/csharp/docs/GENERATORS.md

 }
 ```

-Note that as mentioned before, the namespace of any thrown exception types are automaticall added to the list of namespaces.
+Note that as mentioned before, the namespace of any thrown exception types are automatically added to the list of namespaces.

 ### Method 3: UpdateTestClass(TestClass testClass)